Art Director, Location Scout & Location Manager Jobs

 While it's true that the art director and director get all the credit, it all starts with the ingenuity of the location scout.
 The location scout will find the location for the director and then get the director's approval.
 Usually, when the film goes into production, the location scout will switch hats and become the location manager.

 Location Scout Salary

-A location scout is a glamorous job, but the pay is not all that great.
-On the average, a location scout, who is an all independent contractor, makes around 52 thousand a year in the Los Angeles area.
-In New York, a good location scout will make around 67 thousand a year.
-In San Francisco, a decent scout will make 66 thousand a year.
+A location scout is a glamorous job, but the pay is not outstanding.
+On average, a location scout, who is an all independent contractor, makes around $81,000 to $111, 000 a year.
 Location scouts who work for a production company will make about half of what an independent contractor, but working for a production company guarantees a steady paycheck.